 - Visit the bank’s website.

-- Fill out the required fields on the online application form and choose your preferred credit card type.
+- Fill out the online application form and choose your preferred credit card type.

 - Upload scanned copies or clear images of the required documents to the online form.
-Or send them to the bank via email.
+You can also send them to the bank via email.

 - When you have completed the form, click the Submit button.

-Processing of a credit card application, which includes credit history checks and verifications, usually takes two to three weeks.
-To follow up, you may contact the bank or check your credit card application status online.
-Upon approval, your new credit card will be delivered to your home or office.
+Processing of a credit card application, which includes credit history checks and verifications, can take two to three weeks.
+Feel free to contact your bank for a follow-up or check your credit card application status online.
+Upon approval, your new credit card will be delivered to your home or work address.

 Things to Do After Receiving Your Credit Card